The Difference Between WebMail, IMAP Mail, and POP Mail

 If the Internet connection is unavailable, one cannot even see or read any mail at all.

 Since all mail stays on the server, if something happens to the server, you lose all of your archives and saved mail unless you have backed them up on your local computer.
-This is possible but very rare.
+This is possible but very rarely done.

 If you use filters to identify SPAM and other unwanted mail, this can lead to conflicts and problems if you use more than one computer.
 If one computer says, for example, “this is SPAM, put it in the Junk folder” and another computer/mail program identifies the same message as SPAM and says to move the file to a SPAM folder, these conflicts (different folder names) can an have unintended consequences and cause problems.